Most people find it hard to avoid alcohol!

 What if I can’t completely avoid alcohol but still want to succeed in losing weight?

-Actually, it depends on how much you want to lose your weight.
+Actually, it depends on how much weight you want to lose.

 But if you want to succeed in losing weight without leaving alcohol at all, here is Greene’s recommendation for you.